 Surplus Items - Items that no longer have value to BYU-Idaho.

-Disposal Surplus – These are non-capital asset items which are broken or have completed their useful life and do not have value to other entities or persons.
+Disposal Surplus – These are items that are broken or have completed their useful life and are of no value to surplus.

 Requests may come from various entities for donations of surplus items.
 The following guidelines address these requests: